UK court blocks gay marriage for Cayman Islands, Bermuda

 The Privy Council also ruled that gays don’t have the right to marry in the Cayman Islands based on its Constitution.

-“I’m in shock,” Leonardo Raznovich, an attorney who represented a gay couple seeking to get married in the Cayman Islands, told The Associated Press.
+“I’m in shock,” Leonardo Raznovich, a local activist, told The Associated Press.
 “The decision is an affront to human dignity.”

 Raznovich said he plans to fight the Privy Council’s decision.